 Again, notice that you can easily jump back to Edublogs by clicking the small bar at the top of the screen, and the domain name reflects the main site Edublogs.
 However, it’s also good to note that this is a separate website that functions independently of Edublogs as well, making it a great example of Multisite in practice.

-In the end, WordPress Multisite is a complex solution for those looking for a way to manage multiple websites from one location.
+In the end, WordPress Multisite is a complex solution for those looking to manage multiple websites from one location.
 However, the niche of business sites that can truly benefit from it, disadvantages and all, is actually very small.

-In fact, if you find yourself with multiple business sites, and need a way to manage them all, without combining them into one WordPress install, you might want to consider investing in a management tool like ManageWP instead.
+In fact, if you find yourself with multiple business sites, and need a way to manage them all, without combining them into one WordPress install, consider investing in a management tool like ManageWP instead.

-As the most first, and most well-known WordPress management system available today, ManageWP gives you all the benefits of using WordPress Multisite, without all the drawbacks.
+As the first, and most well-known WordPress management system available today, ManageWP gives you all the benefits of using WordPress Multisite, without any of the drawbacks.